-1. Studer nt Name: -
+1. Studer nt Name:

-2. Studer nt Phone Number:
+2. Student Phone Number:

 3. Studer nt Email:

-4. Currer t Outside Employment (including externships for academic credit)
+4. Current Outside Employment (including externships for academic credit)

 a.
 Outside Employer:

 b.
 Address of Outside Employer

-C. Area(s) of law employer handles
+c.
+Area(s) of law employer handles

 d.
 Types of legal work employer handles

 e.
 Major clients of employer

-.--------------------------------------

-5. outside Employment (including externships for academic credit) If a use a blank page. dditional space is needed
+5. utside Employment (including externships for academic credit) If add d, please use a blank page. itional space is

-- Past Outside Employer:
+a.
+Past Outside Employer: -

 b.
 Address of Past Outside Employer:

 C. Non-confidential names of clients on whose cases you worked: d.
-Did you work for clients whose names you believe should be kept conf fidential?
-Yes No 6.
-If you v Sharing work(ed) for an attorney(s)who shares office space with other attorney ner attorneys. s, please lis st the nan nes of 7.
-Employment list firms, agencies, or individuals with whom you are seeking employnerview. าent and ha ave obtain ed 8.
-If your r Relatives spouse, significant other, sibling, parent, or other close relative is a law and the names of his/her employer or partners. y yer, please e list his/h er 9.
-List the eer Activities e names of your volunteer activities which might create a conflict of int ors on which you sit, work as Court Appointed Special Advocate-CASA). erest (e.g., boards of your household, are presently a party in a litigation me matter and the names of the attorneys and all par 11.
-Additional Information If you need additional room to finish answ Please start any response with the number Student Signature Date Please use additional blank pages if you need more space.
+Did you work for clients whose names you believe should be kept confi No dential?
+Yes 6.
+If you v Sharing work(ed) for an attorney(s) who shares office space with other attorney mes of the other attorneys. ys, please list 7.
+Please e Employment list firms, agencies, or individuals with whom you are seeking employr bbtained an interview. ment and 8.
+Lawye r Relatives - spouse, significant other, sibling, parent, or other close relative is a law her name and the names of his/her employer or partners. wyer, plea se 9. teer Activities e names of your volunteer activities which might create a conflict of into soft directors on which you sit, work as Court Appointed Special Advoca a member of your household, a are presently a party in a litigation matter, parter and the names of the attorneys and all parters. following d additional room to finish ans swers to the questions above, please use the section to Student Signature Date Please use addition need more space onal blank pages if you e.